 However, most individuals have particular commitments, such as school or work, in the morning that may restrict the time that they are able to sleep.
-Individuals may then experience sleep deprivation and the related symptoms, such as sleepiness during the day and decreased performance at school or work.
+Individuals may then experience sleep deprivation and related symptoms, such as sleepiness during the day and decreased performance at school or work.

 Up to half of individuals with the disorder also suffer from depression, which is likely associated with the negative symptoms of sleep deprivation.

 Delayed phase sleep disorder is usually diagnosed based on symptoms reported by the patient.
-A sleep diary can be a useful tool to record sleep habit and identify patterns such as DSPD, which may be affected the health and overall performance of the individual.
+A sleep diary can be a useful tool to record sleep habits and identify patterns such as DSPD, which may be affected the health and overall performance of the individual.

 In some cases, an autograph to monitor sleep-wake cycles can be worn by patients to confirm the diagnosis.
-Additionally, polysomnography can also help to monitor sleep stages of an individual and detect particular differences between sleep disorders.
+Additionally, polysomnography can also help to monitor the sleep stages of an individual and detect particular differences between sleep disorders.

-For people experience negative effects as a result of DSPD, it is important to take steps to minimize the impact of the disorder.
+For people who experience negative effects as a result of DSPD, it is important to take steps to minimize the impact of the disorder.
 The recommended management of DSPD involves techniques to adjust the circadian rhythm of the individual and advance it, so it is more closely aligned to what is considered normal.

 Initially, this may include intentionally going to bed slightly earlier each night, allowing the body to adjust to the changes in the timing of sleep.
 This can be effective in some cases, but relies on the self-control of the individual and can revert back easily if the individual diverts from the new habit.